TUTOR: Defining symbolic names

 This creates a set of definitions named mynames defining three floating point variables.
 Users were advised that "there should not be any v3's or v26's anywhere in your lesson except in the define statement itself.
-Put all your definitions at the very beginning of the lesson where you will have ready reference to which variables you are using." (underlining from the original, page IV-5 of The TUTOR Language, Sherwood, 1974.)
+Put all your definitions at the very beginning of the lesson where you will have ready reference to which variables you are using."

-Functions could be defined, with macro-substitution semantics, as in this illustration from page IX-2 of The TUTOR Language, Sherwood, 1974:
+Functions could be defined, with macro-substitution semantics, as in this illustration: